Is Mayo the finest place to live in Ireland? The Georgian town of Westport won

 Mayo is also home to Achill Island, at once the largest of

 Ireland’s offshore islands and the easiest to get to (it’s connected by a short road bridge at Achill Sound).
 Achill boasts five Blue Flag beaches alone – a voluntary eco-label awarded to beaches that tick all the boxes for quality and cleanliness – wild walking and surfing opportunities, and a deserted village in the foothills of Slievemore Mountain.
-It’s as desolate and empty as the pubs are cosy and welcoming.
+It’s as desolate and empty as the pubs are cozy and welcoming.
 The Atlantic way

 “Achill... called to me as no other place had ever done,” wrote Belfast-born artist Paul Henry, who set many of his famous paintings on the island.
 He wasn’t joking.
-He came for a two-week holiday in 1910, threw his return train ticket into the sea, and stayed on and off for several years.
+He came for a two-week vacation in 1910, threw his return train ticket into the sea, and stayed on and off for several years.